Rita Borsellino: 2006 regional election

 In 2005, some minor parties of The Union, mainly from the radical left wing, endorsed her as their candidate in the primary election for the president of the Sicilian region.
 She was also backed by the Democrats of the Left, being eventually supported by all the coalition parties, except the Daisy (Margherita) who presented another candidate.
-In the primary election, held on 4 December 2005, she defeated her competitor, and gained the candidacy of The Union for the Sicilian regional election held on 28 May 2006, where she lost to incumbent governor Salvatore Cuffaro.
+In the primary election, held on 4 December 2005, she defeated her competitor, and gained the candidacy of The Union for the Sicilian regional election held on 28 May 2006, where she lost to the incumbent governor Salvatore Cuffaro.

 Borsellino was the first Sicilian woman nominated for the presidency of the Sicilian region, and also attracted the highest ever number of votes for a candidate from The Union.

 Later elections

 In 2008 she ran for the Italian Senate as an independent with The Left – The Rainbow, but was not elected.
 In 2009 she headed the Sicilian Democratic Party list in the European elections, and subsequently became a Member of the European Parliament (MEP).
 During her tenure, Borsellino served on the parliamentary committee on civil justice.

-On 4 March 2012 Borsellino ran in a centre-left open primary for the seat of Mayor of Palermo, with support from the Democratic Party, Left Ecology, Freedom, the Federation of the Left, the Greens and Italy of Values.
+On 4 March 2012 Borsellino ran in a centre-left open primary for the seat of Mayor of Palermo, with support from the Democratic Party, Left Ecology Freedom, the Federation of the Left, Federation of the Greens and Italy of Values.
 She was defeated in the election by independent candidate Fabrizio Ferrandelli.

 Borsellino continued to serve as an MEP and was on a special parliamentary commission on organised crime, corruption and money laundering.